Surrender A Nonnative Exotic Pet

 The Exotic Pet Amnesty program is meant for owners to surrender their nonnative exotic pet species they no longer wish or are able to keep, rather than releasing them into the Florida environment.

 Native species kept as pets are outside the scope of this program.
-Owners of native species should visit the Captive Wildlife page to find more information on regulations and options for their native animals.
+Owners of native pet wildlife should visit the Captive Wildlife page to find more information on regulations and options for their native animals.
+Domestic pets, such as dogs, cats, rabbits, pigs, and chickens are not accepted.
 Owners of domestic animals should inquire with local pet shelters or rescues for options on rehoming their pets.

 Surrendering Pets Frequently Asked Questions